inkandfeet/inkmail/README.md

 - Stop acting like a spammer, and start landing in people's inboxes.
 - Email that people actually want to open.

 Compliant
 - GDPR compliant.
+- CAN-SPAM compliant.
+- Auditable logs of what's been sent that you can see.
 - No cookies.
 No logins.
 No tracking.

 Treat email like sleeping with someone.
 "Yes" once doesn't mean "yes" forever.